VM-137/cd-on-gcp-flask-web-/README.md

-# cd-on-gcp-flask-web-
+# Continuous Deployment with GCP
-Example of using a PaaS platform, Google App Engine, of deploying a Flask web application continuously.
+Example of deploying a Flask web application with continuous deployment using PaaS and Google App Engine.

 ## Make full public available API